SioKCronin/website/content/ai_notes/math/stochastic_process.md

 title: Stochastic Process
 menu:
     ai_notes:
-        parent: Math, Probability, & Statistics
+        parent: Math
 draft: True
 ---

-One place stochastic process shows up in machine learning is in optimizing non-convex solutions of systems of equations.
+Stochastic process shows up in machine learning is in optimizing non-convex solutions of systems of equations.
 If the solution space is convex and tractable, then there are convex optimization methods one can use, guarenteeing that any local minima identified will